department-of-veterans-affairs/vagov-content/pages/health-care/get-health-id-card.md

 **Note:** You can't use your VHIC as a credit card or insurance card.
 It also doesn't authorize or pay for care at non-VA health facilities.

-## How do I request my VHIC?
+## How do I get my VHIC?

 First, you'll need to be enrolled in VA health care.
 If you're not already enrolled, [find out how to apply for VA health care](/health-care/how-to-apply/).

+### After you've received your VA health care welcome call

+Contact your nearest [VA medical center](https://www.va.gov/find-locations/?zoomLevel=4&page=1&address=&facilityType=health&serviceType) and speak with the enrollment coordinator.
+Ask the coordinator to help you arrange to have your picture taken for your new Veteran Health Identification Card.
+Or, you can request your VHIC at your next VA health care appointment.

-After we verify your enrollment, you can go to your nearest VA medical center to request your VHIC and get your picture taken for your card.
-You'll need to show a current form of primary identification at this time.
+When you get your picture taken, you'll need to show a current form of primary identification.

 **Please bring your current, unexpired:**